pauldambra/pauldambra.github.io/_posts/2018-02-03-serverless-part-one.md

 As a name, "The Cloud™️" is terrible.
 It's meaningless.
 It totally fails to communicate what it is.
 Maybe it's a place you put computers?
 Maybe it's because applications can "scale" there?

 Far better to think of "Utility Computing".
 United Utilities provides water as a utility to properties.
 Their customers know, vaguely, that there are water mains, and reservoirs, water treatment plants, and more but don't have to care.
-They don't think about that detail, they just turn on a tap.
+They don't think about that detail, they turn on a tap.

 *That's* the cloud.
 Computing as a utility.
 You don't have to care if the provider is running servers or containers, if they have enough fuses in stock, or what model of switch they bought.
-You just turn on your application and let it run.
+You turn on your application and let it run.

 ## Event-driven systems